mollywilliams/grace-notes.github.io/_topics/acts.introduction.md

 ---
-title: Acts.Introduction
+title: "Acts, Introduction"
 layout: lesson
+published: true
 ---

-**Introduction to Acts2**

-**ACTS – An Introduction**

 By David Malick, Biblical Studies Foundation

+## I. Authorship of Acts

-**I. Authorship of Acts**, Luke, is the author of the book Acts.
+Luke is the author of the book Acts.
 He was also the author of its companion work, the Gospel of Luke.
 Luke-Acts makes up 28% of the New Testament–more than that written by either Paul or John.

-A. External Evidence: Luke is uniformly identified as the author of Acts by the second century AD, in the writings of the Apostolic Fathers:
+### A. External Evidence: Luke is uniformly identified as the author of Acts
+by the second century AD, in the writings of the Apostolic Fathers:

 The Anti-Marcionite Prologue to Luke; The Murtorian Fragment; Irenaeus;
 Clement of Alexandria; See also: Tertullian, Origen, Eusebius, and Jerome.

-B. Internal Evidence:
+### B. Internal Evidence:

 1. The Author was the Third Evangelist:

   a.
 This is implied in Acts 1:1, “In the first book ….”
   b.
 “Theophilus” is probably the same person as in Luke 1:1-4, “most excellent Theophilus.”
   c.
 There close similarity in style and language between Luke and Acts
   d.
 The tone of Luke and Acts is similar: world: worldwide outlook, interest in Gentiles, interest in woman, apologetic tendency
   e.
 The end of Luke dovetails into the beginning of Acts
   f.
 Jesus only appears to his disciples in Jerusalem in Luke and Acts
   g.
 Themes left out of Luke as a synoptic are incorporated into Acts by design (e.g., destruction of the temple [Acts 6])
   h.
 Luke is the only Gospel which refers to Jesus’ appearance before Herod Antipas in his trial (Luke 23:7-12), and this theme is alluded to in Acts 4:27)

 2. The Author Was a Companion of Paul.
 This is a debated position, but there is good evidence for its support:

   a.
 There are movement in the narrative from the 3rd person to the first person plural–the “We” sections (16:10-17; 20:5-21:18; 27:1– 28:16).
 It is most natural to understand these to refer to the personal memoirs of one of Paul’s companions.
 There is no change in style which demonstrate these to be an external source.

   b.
 The prologue to the double work of Luke-Acts allows for Luke to have participated in some of the events of Acts (“having followed all things closely for some time past …” Luke 1:3)

   c.
 Luke’s Paul is not necessarily different from Paul’s Paul.
 The differences can be accounted for in style, and context.

 3. The Author was Luke the Physician

   a.
 The earliest traditions identify the author with the expression of Colossians 4:14, “Luke, the beloved physician” and this epistle probably aligns with Paul’s Roman imprisonment which Luke would have been present during according to the “We” sections (see also Philemon 24; 2 Timothy 4:11)

   b.
 He is distinct from those named in the “We” sections: Silas/Silvanus, Timothy, Sopater, Aristarchus, Secundus, Gaius (of Derbe) Tychicus, or Trophimus

-**II.
+## II.
 The Date of Acts: Before A.D.
-64/65.**
+64/65

 A. The earliest date for the book of Acts is the two year imprisonment which is recorded in Acts 28:30-31 which would have been around A.D.
 60